The Okanagan region offers up consistent sunny hot weather and we have enough fun things to keep us coming back every year.

 Highlights of this ride for our family:

 - Jumping off of the trestle bridge just outside of Okanagan Falls.
+There is a gate on the bridge with ladders to climb back up.

 - Hanging out at the Kenyon Park Beach in OK Falls (which also has a playground and spray park)